-The Prime Minister is head of the UK government and is ultimately responsible for the policy and decisions of the government.
+The Prime Minister is the leader of Her Majesty’s Government and is ultimately responsible for the policy and decisions of the government.

-As head of the UK government the Prime Minister also:
+As leader of the UK government the Prime Minister also:

 - oversees the operation of the Civil Service and government agencies